An App for People Who Learn Hard Things

 Strategic Sort Modes

 Sort by Weakest first to attack your worst gaps.
-Strongest first to consolidate.
+Strongest first to consolidate what is working.
 Alphabetical or newest for navigation.
 The order of work stops being random.

 Deliberate order →